Recipe by Queenie

 This was actually pretty good - I left out the flour and the water and added 2tsp lemon juice and made a paste-like batter.
 I cooked it in a frying pan with a little olive oil.
 Stuffed it in a pita with tzatiki and fresh tomatoes!
 YUM!

 I had my doubts about this recipe, but I had some tahini and about-to-expire tofu that I wanted to use up.
-I should've trusted my instincts because this was AWFUL!!!
-(Sorry "Queenie") It was, in fact, inedible.
-I chose to bake it; maybe frying would have been better but I won't be giving this one another chance.
+I should've trusted my instincts because I did not care for this at all.

 I was intrigued by this concept despite the many negative reviews it received.
 I decided to give it a try with a few modifications.
 I used about 6 table spoons tahini instead of 4.
 I used 2 whole eggs instead of whites only.
 I used a table spoon of oyster sauce as well as soy.
 I used up some corriander we had in the fridge.
 I cut the amount of liquid by half and cut the water with a generous amount of balsamic vinegar.
 I used white flour since this was what we had on hand.
 I also added some salt and red chili flakes.
 I dipped thin slices of extra firm tofu in the batter, leaving some in the bowl.
 Half way through baking, I poured on the rest of the batter.
 I baked for 20 minutes at 400 degrees.
 My partner and I thought this version tasted great.